 OVERALL RESULTS: The majority of people writing to me with results reported positive results (chronic sinusitis greatly improved or totally gone) from some form of L. sakei treatment.
 Most have been from the USA or Canada, but successes have also been reported to me from Europe, Australia, New Zealand, and Africa.
 But since it's from self-experimentation and not a clinical trial, then I don't know the actual percentage of positive results.
 (Please write!)
 Some of the people reporting success have had multiple operations, some currently have deviated septums, some with nasal polyps, and all have had long-standing chronic sinusitis, some for decades.
 Those same chronic sinusitis sufferers also reported that the same treatments also worked after acute sinusitis (e.g., after a cold).
 It seems that after colds, etc. they (including myself) develop acute sinusitis again and need re-treatment (apparently the L. sakei doesn't stay or colonize in the sinuses from earlier treatments) .
 But a minority of people reported that nothing has helped and there could be a variety of reasons for this (see below).

 KIMCHI - A number of people reported that kimchi helped them (without naming brands), while others named brands that helped them.
 And one person reported a homemade kimchi worked great (he was finally symptom free after 8 years).
-Kimchi brands that people reported helping their chronic sinusitis: Sinto Gourmet brand kimchi, Mama-O's Premium Kimchi, the white Napa kimchi made by Choi's Kimchi Company (in Portland, Oregon), Farmhouse Culture Kimchi (in California), Sunja's Kimchi (medium spicy cucumber kimchi and mild white kimchi), and in the United Kingdom the brand Mr Kimchi.
+A few have even mentioned that kimchi has helped sinusitis with fungal problems.
+Kimchi brands that people reported helping their chronic sinusitis: Sinto Gourmet brand kimchi, Mama-O's Premium Kimchi, the white Napa kimchi made by Choi's Kimchi Company (in Portland, Oregon), Farmhouse Culture Kimchi (in California), Sunja's Kimchi (medium spicy cucumber kimchi and mild white kimchi), in the United Kingdom the brand Mr Kimchi, and in Australia Kehoe's Kitchen white kimchi.
 We still use Sunja's Kimchi (the first year we used Sunja's medium spicy cabbage, but when that stopped working we switched to the medium spicy cucumber kimchi, and now also the mild white kimchi).
 I'm sure some other brands also contain L. sakei.

 (Please note that not all kimchi brands or types of kimchi within brands contain L. sakei - finding one that has it is due to self-experimentation.
 We found that kimchi may contain L. sakei from about day 14 to about 2 to 2 1/2 months (from the day it's made).
 When the kimchi contained L. sakei we felt the same or started feeling better within one or 2 days.
 If we felt more mucusy or phlegmy over the next 2 days, or the acute sinusitis kept getting worse, than it did not contain L. sakei.)